Vineeth1512/javascript-notes/07_Hoisting_in_JavaScript.md

 For example, with `var`, you can access a variable before it’s declared but get `undefined`.
 `let` and `const` are also hoisted but remain in a Temporal Dead Zone until declared.
 I use this knowledge to avoid runtime errors and structure my functions clearly, just like how Netflix initializes app logic before defining all helper functions.”

+---
+Here is Hoisting in JavaScript explained in the exact structured format you prefer — simple, clear, and with real-life examples.

+---

+🟦 ⭐ HOISTING IN JAVASCRIPT — FULL STRUCTURED EXPLANATION

+---

+1️⃣ DEFINITION (Technical)

+Hoisting is JavaScript’s behavior of moving variable and function declarations to the top of their scope before the code is executed.

+✔ Only the declaration is moved
+❌ The value is NOT moved

+---

+2️⃣ REAL-LIFE DEFINITION

+Hoisting is like your name being registered at school in the morning before you reach, so teachers know your name, but they don’t know where you are sitting yet.

+Same in JS:

+JavaScript knows about the variable/function before execution

+But the value may still be undefined

+---

+3️⃣ WHY HOISTING HAPPENS (Purpose)

+✔ JavaScript reads the whole code first
+✔ It sets aside memory for variables and functions
+✔ This allows you to use functions before writing them ✔ Helps JavaScript run code smoothly even if things appear later in the file

+---

+4️⃣ TYPES OF HOISTING

+1. Variable Hoisting

+2. Function Hoisting

+3. let/const Hoisting (with Temporal Dead Zone)

+---

+5️⃣ EXPLAIN EACH TYPE

+---

+🟩 1.
+VARIABLE HOISTING (var)

+var is hoisted with default value = undefined

+Example:

+console.log(a); // undefined
+var a = 10;

+Behind the scenes:

+var a;        // hoisted
+console.log(a);
+a = 10;       // assigned later

+✔ No error
+❌ Value is not available until assignment

+---

+🟩 2.
+FUNCTION HOISTING

+Function declarations are fully hoisted (including their code).

+Example:

+greet(); // Works!

+function greet() {
+  console.log("Hello");
+}

+✔ You can call it before its definition.
+Because the entire function is hoisted.

+---

+🟥 BUT function expressions are NOT hoisted

+greet(); // ❌ Error

+const greet = function() {
+  console.log("Hello");
+};

+Because only variable declaration is hoisted, not the function assignment.

+---

+🟩 3. let / const Hoisting (VERY IMPORTANT)

+Yes, they are hoisted — BUT

+They go into the Temporal Dead Zone (TDZ) until the line where they are defined.

+Example:

+console.log(x); // ❌ Error
+let x = 5;

+Reason:

+JavaScript knows x exists

+But you cannot access it until its declaration line

+This is called TDZ (Temporal Dead Zone).

+---

+6️⃣ REAL-LIFE ANALOGY

+✔ Think of a classroom:

+Teacher has a list of students (Hoisting = JS knows the names)

+But students are not in their seats yet (Value not assigned)

+Teacher calls a name → student must be seated, otherwise error

+var = student name exists but seat empty let/const = name exists but cannot be called until seated Function declaration = student + seat already prepared

+---

+7️⃣ JAVASCRIPT EXAMPLES (Clear & Simple)

+---

+✔ Example 1: var hoisting

+console.log(a);
+var a = 10;

+Output:

+undefined

+---

+✔ Example 2: let/const hoisting → Error

+console.log(b);
+let b = 20;

+Output:

+ReferenceError: Cannot access 'b' before initialization

+---

+✔ Example 3: Function hoisting

+sayHello();

+function sayHello() {
+  console.log("Hello!");
+}

+Output:

+Hello!

+---

+✔ Example 4: Function expression not hoisted

+sayHi(); // ❌ Error

+var sayHi = function() {
+  console.log("Hi");
+};

+---

+8️⃣ SUPER SIMPLE SUMMARY

+Feature	var	let/const	Function Declaration	Function Expression

+Hoisted?	✔ Yes	✔ Yes	✔ Yes	✔ Only name, NOT function
+Value before assignment	undefined	Error (TDZ)	Full function	undefined Safe to use before declaration?
+Not recommended	No	Yes	No

+---